The Complete Guide to Online B2B Lead Generation

-Not only will Google Analytics tell you who is actually hitting your B2B website, it can tell you a whole lot more about demographics, region, interests, browsers used, general behaviour.
-This can give you insight into the kind of people finding and visiting your site.
+Not only will Google Analytics tell you who is making a visit, it can tell you a whole lot more about demographics, region, interests, browsers used, and general behaviour.

 For example, if you’re a construction company based in the NE of England and you’re receiving a lot of traffic from Newcastle, Australia, you know that something needs to be amended.